 3. Get New Financial Tools & Courses to Learn How to Do It Better

 Getting the right tools that work for you is key.
 You may have Online and Offline Budget files.
 For the Best of the Best compilation of tools and trainings, order the “Master Your Money Superbundle.”
-With 14 eBooks, 10 eCourses, 11 video presentations, and 10 financial printables & workbooks you’re sure to find the right tool that speaks to you at a nominal price for the whole bundle!
+With 14 eBooks, 10 eCourses, 11 video presentations, as well as 10 financial printables & workbooks you’re sure to find the right tool that speaks to you at a nominal price for the whole bundle!

 4. Married or Single Follow this Premarital Financial Advice You Might Have Missed

 If you and your spouse are having trouble getting on the same page financially, go through this 8 step checklist and have a conversation in your “Monthly Budget Date” on the last week of the month.
-Ellie Kay, America’s Family Financial Expert and my friend, posted this article that it’s never too late to discuss together 8 Financial Discussion Topics for Couples
+Ellie Kay, America’s Family Financial Expert and my friend, as well as posted this article that it’s never too late to discuss together 8 Financial Discussion Topics for Couples

 5. Set a Savings Goal